akhoury/nodebb-plugin-import/write-my-own-exporter.md

         "_uid": 1, // OPTIONAL, THE OLD USER ID, Nodebb will create the topics for user 'Guest' if not provided

+        "_uemail": "u45@example.com", // OPTIONAL, The OLD USER EMAIL.
+If the user is not imported, the plugin will get the user by his _uemail

         "_guest": "Some dude" // OPTIONAL, if you dont have _uid, you can pass a guest name to be used in future features, defaults to null

         "_cid": 1, // REQUIRED, THE OLD CATEGORY ID